ryanjgallagher/focalevents/README.md

 It is often difficult to organize data from multiple API queries.
 For example, we may collect tweets when a hashtag starts trending by using Twitter's filter stream.
 Later, we may make a separate query to the search endpoint to backfill our stream with what we missed before we started it, or update it with tweets that occurred since we stopped it.
 We may also want to get reply threads, quote tweets, or user timelines based on the tweets we collected.
 All of these queries are related to a common focal event—the hashtag—but they require several separate calls to the API.
 It is easy for these multiple queries to result in many disjoint files, making it difficult to organize, merge, update, backfill, and preprocess them quickly and reliably.

 The `focalevents` codebase organizes social media focal event data using PostgreSQL, making it easy to query, backfill, update, sort, and augment the data.
-For example, collecting Twitter conversations, quotes, or user timelines are all _easy, single line_ commands, instead of a multi-line scripts that need to read IDs, query the API, and output the data.
+For example, collecting Twitter conversations, quotes, or user timelines are all _easy, single line_ commands, instead of multi-line scripts that need to read IDs, query the API, and output the data.
 This allows researchers to design more complex studies of social media data, and spend more time focusing on data analysis, rather than data storage and maintenance.

 ## Getting Started